 TONY & DAPHNE HALLAS / SCIENCE PHOTO LIBRARY TONY & DAPHNE HALLAS / SCIENCE PHOTO LIBRARY

-Tadpole Nebula (IC 410), optical image.
-The tadpole-shaped clumps of dust and gas that give this nebula its name are at left.
-This is an emission nebula, a huge cloud of gas and dust that glows as the hydrogen it contains is ionised by radiation from the hot young stars that have formed within it.
-The nebula lies about 1600 light years from Earth, in the constellation Auriga.
-This image was made by imaging in 'narrow band' wavelengths of light to emphasize the structure of the nebula.
+Tadpole nebula (IC 410), optical image.
+The tadpole-shaped clumps of dust and gas (left) that give this nebula its name lie about 1600 light years from Earth, in the constellation Auriga.
+They are emission nebulae, huge clouds of gas and dust that glow as the hydrogen they contain is ionised by radiation from the hot young stars that have formed within.

 Model release not required.
 Property release not required.